 A VCN is a customizable, software-defined network that you set up in an Oracle Cloud Infrastructure region.
 Like traditional data center networks, VCNs give you complete control over your network environment.
 A VCN can have multiple non-overlapping CIDR blocks that you can change after you create the VCN.
 You can segment a VCN into subnets, which can be scoped to a region or to an availability domain.
 Each subnet consists of a contiguous range of addresses that don't overlap with the other subnets in the VCN.
 You can change the size of a subnet after creation.
 A subnet can be public or private.

 In this architecture, the web servers are attached to a public subnet, and the database uses a private subnet.

 The Oracle Cloud Infrastructure Load Balancing service provides automated traffic distribution from a single entry point to multiple servers in the back end.

 - Web servers

-Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts.
-You can launch compute instances with shapes that meet your resource requirements (CPU, memory, network bandwidth, and storage).
-After creating a compute instance, you can access it securely, restart it, attach and detach volumes, and terminate it when you don't need it.
+The Oracle Cloud Infrastructure Compute service enables you to provision and manage compute hosts in the cloud.
+You can launch compute instances with shapes that meet your resource requirements for CPU, memory, network bandwidth, and storage.
+After creating a compute instance, you can access it securely, restart it, attach and detach volumes, and terminate it when you no longer need it.